-The typical first-century lamp was an oil vessel with a floating wick.
-Many things could be used as “lampstands” to better illuminate a room, even something as simple as an overturned basket.
+The typical first-century lamp is an oil vessel with a floating wick.
+Many things can be used as “lampstands” to better illuminate a room, including something as simple as an overturned basket.

 - (Mark 4:26-29) – “And he was saying: Thus is the kingdom of God.
 As a man may cast seed upon the earth, and be sleeping and rising night and day, and the seed is sprouting and lengthening itself, how he knows not.
-Of itself, the earth bears fruit; first, a blade, then, an ear, after that, full corn in the ear.
+Of itself, the earth bears fruit; first, a blade, then, an ear, and after that, full corn in the ear.
 But as soon as the fruit yields itself up, immediately, he sends forth the sickle because standing by is the harvest.”

-The inauguration of the Kingdom began inauspiciously in the person, words, and deeds of Jesus.
-The “harvest” will come when the task of gospel proclamation is completed – (“And this gospel of the kingdom will be proclaimed in all the inhabited earth, for a witness to all the nations, and then the end will come” – Matthew 24:14).
+The inauguration of the kingdom began inauspiciously in the person, words, and deeds of Jesus.
+The “harvest” will come when the task of gospel proclamation is completed (“And this gospel of the kingdom will be proclaimed in all the inhabited earth, for a witness to all the nations, and then the end will come” – Matthew 24:14).

 - (Mark 4:30-32) – “And he was saying: How shall we liken the kingdom of God, or in what parable shall we put it?
 As a grain of mustard seed, which, whensoever it may be sown upon the earth, is less than all the seeds that are upon the earth.
 And as soon as it is sown, it springs up and becomes greater than all garden plants and produces large branches so that under the shade thereof the birds of heaven can find shelter.”

-- (Mark 4:33-34) – “And with many such parables as these, he was speaking to them the word, as they were able to hear.
+- (Mark 4:33-34) – “And with many such parables as these, he was speaking to them the word, according as they were able to hear.
 But without a parable was he not speaking to them.
 Privately, however, to his own disciples was he explaining all things.”